Posted on

 Basics

-R objects have attributes which can be observed by attributes() functions.
+R objects have attributes which can be observed using the attributes() function.

 <- is the assignment operator.

-as... functions can be used to coerce different kinds of data. as.numeric(TRUE) returns 1.
+as.* functions can be used to coerce data types.
+For example, as.numeric(TRUE) returns 1.

 matrix(ncol = 3, nrow = 4) creates a matrix.

-data.frames are used to store tabular data like matrices. unlike matrices, they can store different types of data in each column. first column can be numeric, second can be factor, third can be logical etc.
+data.frames are used to store tabular data like matrices.
+Unlike matrices, they can store different types of data in each column (e.g., the first column can be numeric, the second a factor, and the third logical).

 > x <- 10